 Koffee Kult is self-described as obsessive when it comes to the roasting process.
 Roastmasters oversee the small batches of beans to ensure the ideal preparation.
 Therefore, consumers get the best cold brew coffee that does not utilize any oil or defective beans.

 For instance, whether or not you have a light or medium roast can alter the final flavor of the product.
 The same can be said of the coarse grind.
 To make your life straightforward, here are two fast and easy ways to get a delicious cold coffee.

 It is challenging to select a single pre-ground coffee because blends and preferences vary from person to person.
 That said, grind size matters.
 If the grind is too fine, the cup will be over-extracted.
 Grounds that are too fine will leave you with a watery beverage.

 If you don’t have strong preferences about your cold brew coffee, we recommend average or moderately coarse grinds.
 These provide a consistent cold brew whether you use a drip grind or cold press.
-When it comes to the best coffee brand for cold brewing, any of the companies listed above should more than satisfy.
+When it comes to the best coffee beans for cold brewing, any of the companies listed above should more than satisfy.